appknox/google-chartwrapper/README.txt

-=== Django Extension ===
+2.1 Django Extension

 Newer versions of the wrapper contain templatetags for generating charts in Django templates.
 This allows for dynamic insertion of data for viewing on any web application.
-Install the module first using `python setup.py install` then place 'GChartWrapper.charts' in your INSTALLED_APPS and then try out some template examples...
+Install the module first using `python setup.py install` then place 'GChartWrapper.charts' in your INSTALLED_APPS and then you are ready to go.

-# Load the charts templatetags first and foremost
-{% load charts %}
+Just include the '{% load charts %}' tag in your templates before making charts.

+2.2 Static data

-# Then try out some static data in your templates
+Then try out some static data in your templates

 {% chart Line GurMrabsClgubaolGvzCrgrefOrnhgvshyvforggregunahtyl  %}
     {% title 'The Zen of Python' 00cc00 36 %}
     {% color 00cc00 %}
 {% endchart %}

+2.3 Dynamic data

 The module supports dynamic insertion of any variable within the context like so